The SEED Center

 1. Include sustainability thinking and actions as an expectation in all institutional job descriptions and annual reviews.

-• Cornell, Arizona State University and Lane Community College (OR), to name a few, have moved in this direction with positive results.
+• College of Lake County and Lane Community College (OR), to name a few, have moved in this direction with positive results.
 Check the Resource Center for examples of and links to internal campus templates that colleges may use to develop similar protocols.

 2. Be aware of changes that will dramatically affect the marketplace and take action to overcome barriers to energy efficiency and clean energy production.